Impromptu Savory Bread Pudding

 Then just pour your custard mixture right into your dish!

 Give it a Rest

-It’s very important to let this dish sit for at least 15 minutes, but ideally an hour, before baking it.
+It’s very important to let this Savory Bread Pudding sit for at least 15 minutes, but ideally an hour, before baking it.
 You could make it the night before you needed it and just stick it in the fridge overnight.
 That would be fantastic.